1945 Onwards – Post-War Production

 The wartime aircraft and fabrication work had the beneficial side effect of introducing the company to aircraft design and techniques but early post-war times were difficult for British companies.
 Amongst other problems were shortages of steel and foreign currency.
 The Government issued the dictum, ‘Export or Die’ and steel quotas were closely related to export performance – in other words, no exports, no steel!

 At the same time it was decided to drop the SS name and simply call the company Jaguar Cars.
 Lyons had registered the company name back in 1937 and now he commented that SS represented ‘a sector of the community not highly regarded.’
-The Jaguar name had previously been used on an engine built by Armstrong Siddeley and Lyons checked with Sir Frank Spriggs, MD of Armstrong Siddeley (to whom SS Cars had been sub-contractors during the war) that he had no objection to Lyons’ company using the name.
+The Jaguar name had previously been used on an engine built by Armstrong Siddeley and Lyons checked with Sir Frank Spriggs, MD of Armstrong Siddeley (to whom SS Cars had been sub-contractors during the war) that he had no objection to Lyons’ company using the name and had it confirmed in writing.

 In September 1948 Jaguar announced its first new post-war, stop-gap model, the Mark V, which would carry the company’s fortunes for a couple of years.